David5p/The-Ashes-2025-2026/README.md

 ## Visual Design

-### Wireframes
+### Wireframes and Project Board
 Wireframes: https://drive.google.com/file/d/1a32cbliw3gqd6RI-CHryG4O8BNo6Vx8r/view?usp=sharing

-### Content
 - I used the projects board to help me plan my website.
 I found it a useful check guide during the walkthrough of Boardwalk games so decided to also use this planning method for my site.
-- The plan allowed me to focus on achieving the must haves of my website before achieving anything else and also allowed
+- The plan allowed me to focus on achieving the must haves of my website before achieving anything else and the prjects boards was also useful for setting higher aspirational goals for the site such as choosing your Ashes team.

 ### Fonts
 <div align="center">